 What happens to that fine security posture you’ve built?
 Well, it’s gone - and now the data is only protected by the security posture in that lower environment.
 So if that environment is exposed or improperly secured - so is all that sensitive data you’ve been trying to protect.

 Security postures just don’t travel with their data.
-Data Security Posture Management (DSPM) was created to solve this problem.
+Data Security Posture Management (DSPM) was created to solve this problem and minimize data risks.

 If we want a data security posture that travels with the data and helps you remediate issues, we need a solution that does three things: